mohammad-nej/TSCommunication/Sources/TSShared/Documentation.docc/Documentation.md

         }
         ```
-        note that everything is defined as *static* and this is intentional cause neither instantiating nor altering a route doesn't mean anything.
+        - Note: It's a good idea to declare all your routes as Enum, cause neither instantiating, nor altering a route doesn't mean anything.
     }

     @Tab("GetHttpRoute"){
         This is just like ``HttpRoute``, but it doesn't have `InputData` cause a GET request doesn't send anything to server
         ```swift
-        struct MySampleRoute : GetHttpRoute {
+        enum MySampleRoute : GetHttpRoute {

             typealias OutputData = String